angelmz/learn-elixir-with-tests/hello-world.md

 end
 ```

-- To run your program in iex type `iex -S mix greetings.ex` at the root of your project in your termial.
+- Run `elixirc` to compile the app, then to run your program in iex type `iex greetings.ex`.
-- Now type in `Greetings.say_hello()`
+- Now type in `Greetings.say_hello()` to be greeted by your program!

 ## How it works